-Most adult children feel the need and responsibility to take care of their aging parents if they become unable to care for themselves.
+Most adult children feel the need and responsibility to take care of their aging parents.
+Especially if they become unable to care for themselves.
 Family caregivers are often unpaid, which seems fine initially, but this role can become more difficult as time goes by.

 What Is a Caregiver Agreement?

-Essentially an employment contract, a caregiver agreement details a caregiver’s tasks, hours spent providing care, and the financial compensation.
+Essentially an employment contract, a caregiver agreement details a caregiver’s tasks.
+As well as hours spent providing care, and financial compensation.

 Family caregiver contracts must be signed by both the caregiver and care recipient.
 In some states, notarization is required in order for it to be Medicaid compliant.